lo1tuma/eslint-plugin-mocha/docs/rules/no-identical-title.md

 ## Rule Details

-This rule looks at the rule of every test and test suites.
-It will report when two test suites or two test cases at the same level of a test suite have the same name.
+This rule looks at the title of every test and test suites.
+It will report when two test suites or two test cases at the same level of a test suite have the same title.

 The following patterns are considered warnings: